 OCHA leadership on foundational policy research and Advocacy for Mental Health (MH) for Latinos

-Between 2017 and 2020, the Oregon Commission on Hispanic Affairs partnered with OHA, DHS, and a consortium of Latino community practitioners and experts statewide to prepare the first seminal report on MH and Latinos using OHA data from 1990 – 2015, national and Oregon best practice review, literature review, and policy recommendations.
-In the legislative sessions and interim legislative committee meetings on Health, Mental Health, and the Governor’s Advisory Council on Behavioral Health, the OCHA and its partners have provided informational testimony and supported bills that further more equitable MH and BH services, culturally and linguistically relevant, and trauma informed for Indigenous and Hispanic communities statewide.
+Between 2017 and 2020, the Oregon Commission on Hispanic Affairs partnered with OHA, DHS, and a consortium of Latino community practitioners and experts statewide to prepare the first seminal report on MH and Latinos using OHA data from 1983 – 2013, national and Oregon best practice review, literature review, and policy recommendations.
+In the legislative sessions and interim legislative committee meetings on Health, Mental Health (MH), and the Governor’s Advisory Council on Behavioral Health, the OCHA and its partners have provided informational testimony and supported bills that further more equitable MH and Behavioral Health (BH) services, culturally and linguistically relevant, and trauma informed for Indigenous and Hispanic communities statewide.
 The MH and Latinos report and its underlying four quantitative and qualitative studies are now included as the foundational reading for legislative and governor’s committees on the subject and the policy recommendations are guiding bill wording.
 The studies, which identified school settings as the primary referral and service point for Latino children into the MH and BH systems, has also supported the Oregon Department of Education and the legislature in their Student Success policy work to identify MH services in schools with focus on areas of scarcity in rural locations as a formal part of student success statewide.

 The Oregon MH and Latinos study has been presented widely in conferences across Oregon and will be part of a set of scholarly articles planned for publication in 2021.
 The Executive Summary and Final Report of MH and Latinos will be formally released in 2020.